AvivRichman/league-of-legends-dashboard/analysis.md

 Description: The average amount of damage taken from enemy champions per match.<br />
 Importance: Reflects the player's ability to absorb damage and their role in protecting teammates or tanking damage.

+**Average Game Duration**<br />
+Description: The average duration of the player's games.<br />
+Purpose: Helps understand the typical length of games and can be used to analyze pacing and game flow.

 **Wards placed and destroyed**<br />
 Description: Reflects the player's effectiveness in placing and destroying wards, providing vision for the team.<br />
 Importance: Essential for map control and strategic planning, as vision helps prevent ambushes and provides crucial information about enemy movements.